You are currently viewing Comparison of 14 Electronic Glasses for Use as Assistive Technology for Low Vision

 • Type of Control: Smart phone app (Apple or Android.)

-• Price: Subscription service: Pricing is based on minutes/month and country: pricing click hereOpens in a new tab..
+• Price: Subscription service: Pricing is based on minutes/month and country: pricing click here.
 The app is free.

 • Advantage: Very easy to use and is best for mobility and is useful for the legally blind.
 It also uses an AI assistant called Chloe, which responds to voice commands and can read text.
 New addition is Team Viewer for on-screen computer navigation and assistance.